-- review the complaint log for other complaints with the same lot number and/or from a similar time period, lot of raw materials or packaging machine
+- review the complaint log for other complaints with the same lot number and/or from a similar period, lot of raw materials, or packaging machine

 - if retains of the lot are available, these might be retested to verify that the testing results after real-time aging remain acceptable

 - the maintenance and calibration records of the equipment for manufacture and testing may be reviewed to verify that no repairs were required and no equipment was identified as out-of-calibration